Best outdoor speakers 2023: portable, wireless, waterproof

 No hands-free for phone calls

-JBL has practically built its name on rugged, portable hardware capable of surviving anywhere (we imagine) from the bottom of an icy ravine to the top of a snow-capped summit.
-The JBL Xtreme 3 is no exception with its durable design and is a versatile, talented five-star wireless speaker that’s as happy chilling at home as it is being the life and soul of a sweaty student party.
-As rugged as the rest of its stablemates, it is IP67 dust and waterproof-certified, making it perfect for getting its (metaphorical) hands dirty in the great outdoors.
+If you're going all-in on sound and are happy to spend more without reaching into the realm of the Dali Katch G2, say, JBL has you covered.
+The JBL Xtreme 3 is as rugged and hardwearing as its Charge 5 and Flip 6 siblings, earning its reputation as a versatile, talented five-star wireless speaker that’s as happy chilling at home as it is being the life and soul of a sweaty student party.
+It's bigger than its brothers, with an IP67 dust and waterproof certification that makes it perfect for getting its (metaphorical) hands dirty in the great outdoors.

-You might be forgiven for thinking that, given the bulky construction, the Xtreme 3 might be more preoccupied with the amount of bass it’s producing rather than focusing on musical quality.
-Let us put your mind at rest: the Xtreme 3 proves to be a careful and considerate performer from the lowest of lows to the highest highs, giving impressive detail, dynamics and a strong sense of timing.
+You might be forgiven for thinking that, given the bulkier construction, the Xtreme 3 might be more preoccupied with the amount of bass it’s producing rather than focusing on musical quality.
+Thankfully, the Xtreme 3 proves to be a careful and considerate performer from the lowest of lows to the highest highs, giving impressive detail, dynamics and a strong sense of timing.

 Still, bassheads will be more than satisfied with the healthy low-end clout on offer, but there’s quality as well as quantity on display.
 The JBL Xtreme 3 gained five stars across the board during our rigorous in-house testing, never appearing out of its depth no matter how complicated the musical arrangement.